 In 1977, Lenstra provided a criterion for norm-Euclideanity of number fields and noted that this criterion becomes ineffective for number fields of large enough degrees under the Generalised Riemann Hypothesis (GRH) for the Dedekind zeta-functions.
-In the first part of the paper, we provide an explicit version of this statement: the Lenstra criterion becomes ineffective under GRH for all number fields $K$ of degrees $n \geq 62238$.
+In the first part of the paper we make Lenstra’s observation explicit by proving that, under GRH, the criterion becomes ineffective for all number fields of degree $n \geq 62238$.
 This follows from combining the criterion assumption with the explicit lower bound for the discriminant of $K$ under GRH, and the (trivial) upper bound for the minimal proper ideal norm in $\cO_K$.

 Unconditionally, the lower bound for the discriminant is too weak to lead to such a contradiction.
-However, GRH can be replaced by another condition on the Dedekind zeta functions $\zeta_K$, a (potential) lower bound for $\zeta_K$ at a point on the right of $s = 1$.
-This condition combined with Zimmert's approach imply stronger upper bounds for the minimal proper ideal norm and again, contradicts to Lenstra's criterion for all $n$ large enough.
+However, we show that GRH can be replaced by another condition on the Dedekind zeta functions $\zeta_K$, a conjectural lower bound for $\zeta_K$ at a point to the right of $s = 1$.
+Combined with Zimmert's approach, this condition implies a different type of upper bound for the minimal proper ideal norm and again contradicts Lenstra's criterion for all $n$ large enough.
 The advantage of the new potential condition on $\zeta_K$ is that it can be computationally checked for number fields of not too large degrees.